Amesbury Abbey: Some women of Amesbury Priory

-Eleanor of Brittany (died 1241), a princess held captive for most of her life, donated her body and was buried here, and later King Henry III would grant to the abbey a manor of Melksham in suffrage for her soul and that of her brother Arthur, who was widely believed to have been murdered by King John.
+Eleanor of Brittany (died 1241), a princess held captive for most of her life for her presumable claim to the English throne, donated her body and was buried here, and in 1268 King Henry III would grant to the abbey a manor of Melksham in suffrage for her soul and that of her brother Arthur, who was widely believed to have been murdered by Henry III's father King John; Henry III would also order the abbey to have Eleanor and Arthur commemorated as well as the late English kings and queens.

 Eleanor of Provence, Queen consort of Henry III of England, died in Amesbury on 24 or 25 June 1291, and was buried in the abbey on 11 September 1291.

 From about at least 1343 to her death some time before February 1349, Isabel of Lancaster was Prioress of Amesbury.
 She was the sister of Henry of Grosmont, 1st Duke of Lancaster, a great-grandson of Henry III.
 She was also younger sister of the formidable Maud of Lancaster, Countess of Ulster.
 In 1347, the twice-widowed Maud also entered a nunnery, in her case Campsey Priory, a house of Augustinian canonesses near Wickham Market in Suffolk, but in 1364 she transferred to the Poor Clares community at Bruisyard Abbey, also in Suffolk, where she died and was buried in 1377.

 Not half a century later, the prioress was Sybil Montague, a woman well-placed as a niece of William Montague, 2nd Earl of Salisbury (d.1389) and sister of John Montague, 3rd Earl of Salisbury.
 Her election as prioress in 1391 was confirmed by the King, Richard II.
 Dame Sybil seems in effect to have abolished the system of male priors, though this caused a great upheaval and involved the intervention of the new King, Henry IV, against the background of his seizure of power from Richard II.
 Dame Sybil seems to have navigated the rapids and remained prioress, dying in 1420.